jeremyandrews/argus/docs/no_think_mode.md

 - **Qwen Models**:
   - Will disable the thinking process and return direct responses
   - May return empty `<think></think>` tags in the response, which is expected behavior
-  - The system is designed to handle these empty tags without generating errors
+  - The system automatically strips these empty tags from the final response
+  - Empty tags are logged for debugging but not treated as errors
 - **Other Models**: The `/no_think` suffix will be ignored or treated as part of the prompt
   - The system safely handles this by only applying the suffix to models whose names start with "qwen"